 All of the Nekaf Jeeps were built with the Willys F-head Hurricane engine.
 This photo by Cor Streutjens shows details of the engine in MD13387.
 See also his detail photos of the driver's side interior, and the instruments (70K JPEGs).

 In the 1960s the army tried to replace some of the Nekafs, with a vehicle built in Germany by DKW, called the Munga (20K JPEG).
-This was not a success; the Mungas were worn out before their planned 10 years' service had passed, and the Nekafs were back into use.
+This was not a success; the Mungas were worn out before their planned 10 years' service had passed, and the Nekafs were back in use.

-After being taken out of active duty, most of the Jeeps were sold by the goverment, with the last Nekafs apparently being sold in 2000.
+After being taken out of active duty, most of the Jeeps were sold by the government, with the last Nekafs apparently being sold in 2000.

 The majority of the Jeeps were bought by dealers who spray paint them, renew upholstery, and check engine and brakes.
 The photo at right shows Nekafs in stock at a dealer who advertised: "The vehicle is capable of driving through 1.90m deep water, further it has 24v electrics, is radio-supressed and has wartime lighting."

-Return to Jeeps Around the World on CJ3B.info.
+Return to Jeeps Around the World.

 Visit CJ3B.info on Facebook.

-CJ3B Home | Contents | Search | Bulletin Board
+CJ3B Home | Contents | Search | 3A and 3B Community